trslater/blog-base-two/docs/posts/moller-trumbore.md

     u
 \end{bmatrix} = \mathbf{M}^{-1}(E - A)$$

+You can visualize this transformation in either direction by dragging the slider back and forth:

+<iframe src="https://www.desmos.com/calculator/p2c4zrtccu?embed" width="500" height="500" style="border: 1px solid #ccc" frameborder=0></iframe>

+!!! note
+    I've drawn only a few grid lines to improve performance.
+I've also played kind of fast and loose with the labelling, but this is meant to just give a sense for what is happening rather than a rigorous representation.

 We're not going to worry about the mechanics of finding a matrix inverse.
 There is a plethora of resources on the various methods online.
 However, it is important to note that an inverse isn't guaranteed.
 There some conditions (most of which turn out to be equivalent) that have to be met for an inverse to exist.
 One of the conditions is that the matrix is square.
 This is a huge topic and we aren't going to go into it here, but it is related to why the 2D analog to a triangle is a segment.
 We are working in 2D, so the matrix has two rows.
 Thus, we need two columns, i.e., two basis vectors.
 Our basis vectors are defined by our ray, and the object it intersects (this will come back later in the 3D version).
 For this condition to be met, the problem needs to be set up correctly from the beginning, so doesn't actually have much to do with solving the problem.

 Another condition for invertibility is that the column vectors be linearly independent.
 For only two vectors, this is the same as saying they are *not* parallel.
 Recall this was one of our miss conditions.
 This gives us our first way to check for a miss: *if we can't find an inverse, the ray misses*.